 provide "real" tree pick-up.
 Call your local highway department for more information.

 Compost Site, 4370 Route 91, Jamesville, NY 13078.
 Phone:

 13209.
 Phone: 315-453-2866.
 Email:

-Northeast Syracuse on January 4, 2020 and
+Northeast Syracuse on the first

 City residents can also drop off trees at the DPW yard waste site on Canal Street